Padmakumar18/Padmakumar18/README.md

 ## Iam Padma kumar

 Software developer
-🌟 Aspiring Full Stack Developer specializing in Java with a strong focus on backend development and Svelte for modern web applications
+🌟 Aspiring Full Stack Developer specializing in Java with a strong focus on backend development and Svelte for modern web applications <br/>
-💻 Experienced in building and managing School Management Apps and Internal Apps with features like scheduling, attendance, payroll, and user management.
+💻 Experienced in building and managing School Management Apps and Internal Apps with features like scheduling, attendance, payroll, and user management.<br/>
-🔧 Proficient in Java, HTML, CSS, JavaScript, SQL, and frameworks like Svelte and Bootstrap.
+🔧 Proficient in Java, HTML, CSS, JavaScript, SQL, and frameworks like Svelte and Bootstrap.<br/>
-🎨 UI/UX Enthusiast with project experience in Figma, including designing applications like "Red Community" and School Management App.
+🎨 UI/UX Enthusiast with project experience in Figma, including designing applications like "Red Community" and School Management App.<br/>
-📈 Passionate about solving real-world problems and optimizing processes, such as maximizing testing system efficiency and creating intuitive web solutions.
+📈 Passionate about solving real-world problems and optimizing processes, such as maximizing testing system efficiency and creating intuitive web solutions.<br/>
-📚 Currently enhancing my knowledge in DSA using Java, with a focus on recursion and advanced problem-solving.
+📚 Currently enhancing my knowledge in DSA using Java, with a focus on recursion and advanced problem-solving.<br/>
 🛠️ Projects include:
 🔹 TIC-TAC-TOE Game: Built with Svelte for interactive gameplay.
 🔹 Sudoku Solver: Designed for odd numbers using Java and array lists.
-🔹 FLAMES Project: A fun program for relationship prediction using Java.
+🔹 FLAMES Project: A fun program for relationship prediction using Java.<br/>
-🏆 Strong believer in continuous learning and exploring new technologies for future advancements.
+🏆 Strong believer in continuous learning and exploring new technologies for future advancements.<br/>
 📫 Let’s connect<br /> [<img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" />](https://www.instagram.com/pixelpoet_718/profilecard/?igsh=YW43dTdnMzdjdmM4) [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/cpadmakumar718//)

 ### I code in